NikhilDIL/CourseProject/README.md

 For parsing, we use the libraries: os, tarfile, pandas, xml.etree.
 These libraries should already be included in python.

 For the Iterative Topic Modeling Framework with Time Series Feedback function, we use the libraries: gensim, nltk, re, pprint, spacy.
-To use these libraries, you need to install them which you can do by doing:
+To use these libraries, you need to install them which you can do by doing the following commands in the command prompt (the one we used was the Anaconda Prompt):

   ```
   - conda install gensim